Pennsylvania businesses take fight against governor's coronavirus executive order to Supreme Court

 The petition was filed on behalf of a realtor, the general manager of a golf course and a candidate for state representative.

-Mark Scaringi, the Harrisburg-based lawyer representing the plaintiffs, called Gov. Tom Wolf's order arbitrary, arguing the process to shut down particular industries were left unclear.
+Marc Scaringi, the Harrisburg-based lawyer representing the plaintiffs, called Gov. Tom Wolf's order arbitrary, arguing the process to shut down particular industries were left unclear.

 On March 19, Wolf, a Democrat, signed an order forcing businesses not categorized as "life-sustaining" to close their physical operations in an effort to slow the spread of the outbreak.
 A week before, he recommended that non-essential businesses close voluntarily.